3rd-party is dead: How to improve your first-party data strategy

 Arguably, this change was inevitable and a long-time coming — it originated with Apple’s introduction of ITP (“Intelligent Tracking Prevention”) in mid-2017 (you can see the latest changes and enhancements regarding ITP here).
 However, many organizations are still considering their response to the shift in policy.

-There will be a variety of ways software vendors and companies try to address these new challenges, including “device graph,” Google’s “Privacy Sandbox”, non-cookie-based ID matching technologies, publisher alliances, and other experimental means.
+There will be a variety of ways software vendors, companies and marketers try to address these new challenges, including “device graph,” Google’s “Privacy Sandbox”, non-cookie-based ID matching technologies, publisher alliances, and other experimental means.

 Some of these are relatively untested methods with varying degrees of accuracy in effectively segmenting or targeting your desired audiences.
 While they are alternatives to consider, they certainly aren’t the best and only response.

 Forward-thinking organizations realize we are moving to a cookieless future and that it’s time to take total control of their first-party data, making it as comprehensive and usable as possible.
-Companies that have already prioritized this are poised for even more market dominance, so there’s little time to spare when it comes to addressing your first-party data management approach.
+Companies that have already prioritized this are poised for even more market dominance, so there’s little time to spare when it comes to addressing your 1st party data management approach.

 There are several ways to do this, and we’d like to outline a handful of options.
 While none amount to a simple fix, the suggestions provided make the most financial and strategic sense long-term.
 They range from basic to intermediate, with the time to implement varied depending on factors beyond the scope of this article.

 These are some of our recommended approaches:

-Many companies, including publishers, have over-relied on 3rd party data and avoided the process of asking for visitors and users to register to their sites.
+Many companies, including publishers, have over-relied on third party data and avoided the process of asking for visitors and users to register to their sites.
 This is no longer an option if you want to develop a first-party data strategy.
-All the other data you gather will need to be appended to your users’ records if you still want to deliver truly personalized experiences throughout your marketing stack.
+All the other data you gather will need to be appended to your users’ records if you still want to deliver truly personalized experiences throughout your digital marketing stack.

 You’ll need to consider some creative methods for asking the user to register to the site.
 Here’s a prime example involving an e-commerce company.